Aliases for LRP8 Gene

 GeneCards Summary for LRP8 Gene

 LRP8 (LDL Receptor Related Protein 8) is a Protein Coding gene.
 Diseases associated with LRP8 include Myocardial Infarction and Myocardial Infarction, Susceptibility To, 1.
-Among its related pathways are Metabolism of water-soluble vitamins and cofactors and Platelet activation, signaling and aggregation.
+Among its related pathways are Metabolism and Response to elevated platelet cytosolic Ca2+.
 GO annotations related to this gene include calcium ion binding and kinesin binding.
-An important paralog of this gene is LRP1B.
+An important paralog of this gene is VLDLR.

 UniProtKB/Swiss-Prot for LRP8 Gene